2 Reviews

 The Sciaenops Ocellatus belongs to the order Perciformes and family Sciaenidae.
 It typically measures between 30 and 61 inches in length, with a weight range from 10 to 45 lbs.
-Habitat: onshore, flats, backcountry, nearshore. - Redfish are also known as Red Drum and are prized game fish. - They can be identified by distinctive eyespots near the tail. - Popular among fishermen for their fighting ability and light flavor.
+Habitat: onshore, flats, backcountry, nearshore. - Redfish are also known as Red Drum and are prized gamefish. - They can be identified by distinctive eyespots near the tail. - These fish have red-colored backs that fade to white bellies.

 Adult redfish typically measure between 30 and 61 inches in length, with weights ranging from 10 to 45 pounds.
-Slot-size fish (20-28 inches) are most commonly targeted by recreational anglers, while larger bull reds over 40 inches provide trophy opportunities.
-The biggest specimens can exceed 50 pounds and are primarily caught in nearshore waters during their spawning migrations.
+Slot-size fish (20-28 inches) are most commonly caught by recreational anglers, while trophy bull redfish exceeding 40 inches provide the ultimate challenge for experienced fishermen.

 Q: What is the best bait for redfish?